 How Much Can I Contribute to My 401k?

-Pre Tax Contribution Limits
+Pre-Tax Contribution Limits

 The 2009 limit was set at $16,500 and has increased steadily.
 For 2010 the rate will still be $16,500.
-However the 2010 limit will include an inflation index, with an increment rate of $500.

-The catch up plan is for people over 50 who are trying to add to their contribution.
+The catch-up plan is for people over 50 who are trying to add to their contribution.
 This feature can be very helpful for those who want to add more.
-Note that the amounts are on a pre tax basis.
-Currently the catch up limit for 401k contributions is at $5,500.
-This is up by $500 from the figure in 2008.

-The figure for 2009 will also be the same for 2010.
-However the $500 increments will be factored in.
+However, the $500 increments will be factored in.
 This is also for inflation indexing purposes.

 Information about Employer Contribution

 A look at the IRS rules will show several stipulations for contribution limitations for taxation laws.
-For employers, the percentage is at 6%.
-This is for an individual’s pre tax compensation.

 How the Contribution System Works